Zainab Shafia: ‘Forbidden’ Boyfriend, Ammar Wahid, Motive In Murder Of Daughter

 — Nova Scotia (@nova0000scotia) October 14, 2015

 The family had been reported missing.
-But when detectives discovered that an accident report had been filed for one of the Shafia family’s vehicle, and evil plot came into focus.
+But when detectives discovered that an accident report had been filed for one of the Shafia family’s vehicle, an evil plot came into focus.

-Authorities say that the killings all stemmed from the forbidden love affair between Zainab Shafia and Ammar Wahid, a Pakistani boy who Mohammad Shafia deemed unfit to date his daughter.
+Authorities say that the killings all stemmed from the forbidden love affair between Zainab Shafia and Ammar Wahid, a Pakistani boy whom Mohammad Shafia deemed unfit to date his daughter.
 Zainab, who was deeply in love with Ammar Wahid, had to sneak to see him and hide phone calls and texts with the boy.

 Those who knew the Shafia family say that Mohammad was like a raging maniac who wanted to maintain complete control of his daughters, along with his first wife, Rona, who everyone believed was the girls’ aunt.